TelethonKids/Nextflow-BioWiki/HackyHours/02_Customising_Configurations.md

 > - `Config` file `$HOME/.nextflow/config`
 > - values defined with the pipeline script itself (e.g. `main.nf`)

-When more than one option for specifying a config is provided, they're merged, with some settings possibly overridden.
+When more than one option for specifying a config is provided, they're merged, with some settings possibly overridden to obtain the final resolved configuration.

 <br>

-There are three different types of `custom configuration` files:
+There are three different types of `custom configuration` files when working with nf-core pipelines:
 1. Basic pipeline `config` files
 2. Shared `nf-core/configs` config profiles
-3. `Custom conifguration` files
+3. `Custom configuration` files

 #### **Basic**
----

 This `config` comes with each `nf-core` pipeline and contains "sensible defaults" for resource requirements.
 This config is always loaded and generally overwritten by other prioritised `configs`.

-With the basic `config` if the `-profile` is not specified, the pipeline will run locally and expect all software to be installed on the specified `PATH` (not recommended).
+With the basic `config` if the `-profile` is not specified, the pipeline will run locally and expect all software to be installed on the specified `PATH` i.e. local installations (not recommended).

 #### **Shared**
----

 When using a shared system with other people (mainly regarding institute servers), it is best to use the `config` profile from [`nf-core/configs`](https://github.com/nf-core/configs) if available.

 Best for widespread reproducibility and accepted protocols per institute.

 #### **Custom**
----

 `Custom configs` are used when only the person to be running the pipeline creates a local `config` file.
 An individually created and customised `config`. `Nextflow` will look for this `config` file in three places:
 - Users `$HOME` directory: `~/.nextflow/config`
 - Analysis working directory: `nextflow.config`